PIUG 2008 Boston Biotechnology Meeting

 Bridget Conroy is the technical group leader at Harbor Consulting IP Services, Inc., and is in charge of all project related procedural and quality aspects of day to day operations at the company.
 Ms. Conroy supervises staff, sets and manages company processes and procedures, and interacts with our client base regarding substantive case and search issues.
 Ms. Conroy holds a BS in Biochemistry from the University of New Hampshire.

-“The SECOND Most Obvious Places to Search Sequences”top of page
+“The SECOND Most Obvious Places to Search Sequences”

 Don Walter and Brian Larner, Thomson Scientific